 If students are looking for a research example of a business that is truly built around a deliberate attempt to create and nurture a strong organisational culture, they need look no further than online shoe retailer Zappos.

-Tony Hsieh - the founder of Zappos (bought by Amazon a couple of years ago) wanted to build a business based around a simple idea.
+Tony Hsieh - the founder of Zappos (bought by Amazon in 2009) wanted to build a business based around a simple idea.
 That it - if you get the organisational culture right - then everything else that you need to be successful will fall into place.

 Is he right?read more...»